Did you know there is a national day set aside for ghost hunting?

 I had no idea and it certainly wasn’t the reason I wanted to create a list of the scariest places to visit in New Jersey.
 I just knew there are some parts of New Jersey that can be pretty creepy.
 I mean we have the whole history of the Jersey Devil in the South Jersey Pine Barrens and there are towns in Cape May that host ghost tours.
 You can even sleep with ghosts in the Absecon Lighthouse.
 You, not me… I’m not that brave.

-Seeing the success of last year’s Get Spooked at New Jersey Haunted Houses and Halloween Displays article I realized two things.
+Seeing the success of Get Spooked at New Jersey Haunted Houses and Halloween Displays article in 2020, I realized two things.
 First, our readers love to visit New Jersey’s scariest places.
 Second, we have lots of creepy places that are open year-round.
 You don’t have to wait for Halloween to get scared in New Jersey.

 If your kids or teens are into being scared then consider this your list of all the scary things to do in New Jersey that YOU must do with them.